VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

-When the team examined the requirements for the V2 release, it became clear that they would need to change some of the events used in the Orders and Registrations bounded context to accomodate some of the new
+When the team examined the requirements for the V2 release, it became clear that they would need to change some of the events used in the Orders and Registrations bounded context to accommodate some of the new
 features: the **RegistrationProcess** would change and the system would provide a better user experience when the order had a zero cost.

 The Orders and Registrations bounded context uses event sourcing, so after the migration to V2 then event store will contain the old events but will start saving the new events.
-When events are replayed, the system will need to operate correctly when it processes both the old and new sets of events.
+When the system replays events are replayed, it must operate correctly when it processes both the old and new sets of events.

 The team considered two approaches to handle this type of change in the